 I sat down to write this blog as a timeline; I thought it might be helpful to organize my thoughts so you’d be able to fully understand the complexity of the situation.
 As I started to type, however, a big issue arose… I just don’t remember everything that clearly.
-The 24-hours before my late dad’s birthday are a blur.
-My coping method of choice is repression and over the years I’ve become a true master.

 I opt for repression, my mother chooses stoicism and my brother just wants everyone to be happy.
 We were not strong enough to accept the shitty reality none of us admitted: We were still grieving and desperately in need of each other’s love and support.
 We all very much wanted the same thing--to be together--yet none of us said anything.

 Fast forward, the waterworks started at 7:30 am the next day.
 They were not the feminine tears that gracefully glide down my cheek and leave my eyes a few shades lighter (I always found that attractive and thought of it as the silver lining to crying).
 These tears, however, were the ones that come from deep down.
 There is no perk to these; I am left with a swollen pink nose and the deep realization that my dad is gone.

 The next three hours were not pretty.
 I cried.
 I cried a lot.
 I replayed memories in my head; I cried because I longed for more of the good and I cried because I hated that dad suffered and died.
 I cried.
 I canceled all appointments that day (even joyous ones that I was looking forward to) and I cried some more.